rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 ### Issue reporters

 You must disclose your use of LLMs.
+You must tell us if you found an issue using an LLM.
 You must clearly quote and indicate which parts of your report were LLM-generated;
 the "no LLM-generated comments" rule applies to you too.

 ### Authors who use LLMs

-I have written a list of guidelines you should follow if you use an LLM to create a PR to `rust-lang/rust`.
+I have written a list of guidelines you should follow if you make a PR to `rust-lang/rust` with LLM-generated code.
 You can avoid thinking about them, or indeed reading the list at all, if you follow this simple guideline from the policy:

 > It's fine to use LLMs to answer questions, analyze, distill, refine, check, suggest, review.
 But not to **create**.